Monetization and business models

 One way to enable a trial is to limit the functionality available in your trial version so that only certain features are available until the customer purchases the app.
 Determine which features should be limited before you begin coding, then make sure that your app only allows them to work when a full license has been purchased.

-You can also choose to offer a trial version (with either limited or full functionality) for a set amount of time.
+You can also choose to offer a free trial version (with either limited or full functionality) for a set amount of time.
 Unless the customer buys the app, it will stop working once the time period expires.
 You can select the time period for the trial when submitting your app to the Windows Store.

 For more about trial versions, see:

 Make sure you design your app in such a way that the features you want to sell are separate from the core experience.
 The app should maintain basic functionality, even if the customer does not make an extra purchase.
 For example, a note-taking app that asks your customer to pay extra for the ability to save notes won't be popular.
 Charging for features that are available at no cost in similar apps can also limit sales of your app.
-Make sure that your features are clearly worth the additional charge relative to the competition
+Make sure that your features are clearly worth the additional charge relative to the competition.

-Before you start writing code, think through your feature model so that you can keep the features that you intend to enable as in-app purchases as compartmentalized as possible.
+Before you start writing code, think through your feature model so that you can keep the features that you intend to enable as in-app products as compartmentalized as possible.
 You want to make it easy to incorporate these features into your licensing model, while preventing your app from invoking them through other code paths.

-For more about in-app purchases, see:
+For more about in-app products, see:

-There are additional ways for apps to make money aside from the options provided by the Windows Store.
+There are many additional ways for apps to make money aside from the options provided by the Windows Store.
 You can use a third-party transaction provider, or benefit from ties to other lines of business, as long as the transactions comply with the App Developer Agreement.
 For example, if you have a transaction platform that integrates into a CRM system, you can use that in your app to keep track of your subscribers.

 Each price tier has a corresponding value in each of the more than 60 currencies offered by the Store.
 We use these values to help you sell your apps at a comparable price point worldwide.
 However, due to changes in foreign exchange rates, the exact sales amount may vary slightly from one currency to another.
-The same price tiers apply to in-app purchases.

 Keep in mind that the price tier you select may include sales or value-added tax that your customers must pay.
 For example, if you sell an app at 1.19 EUR in Europe, a 15% VAT tax is included.
 Your app proceeds are based on the pretax amount of 1.03 EUR (1.19 - 0.16).